Florian & Odile (LeRoy) LeGrave • my great grandparents

 with my cousin who still owns it.
 This connection has given me a

-great appreciation for how they lived and what it took to for me
+great appreciation for how they lived and what it took for me

 to be here today.
 I find it hard to complain about anything these